-This study aims to analyze the code-switching of the lyrics of Andrew E.'s "Sinabmarin" song. of code-switching on the basis of Thus, the objectives of the study are as follows:
+This study aims to analyze the code-switching of the lyrics of Andrew E.'s "Sinabmarin" song. as follows:

 1. To categorize the types discourse analysis, this study can of code-switching in the lyrics of

 - "Sinabmarin" by Andrew E song and identify its frequency. - 2.
 To categorize the functions of code-switching in the lyrics "Sinabmarin" by Andrew E song and identify its frequency.